 "I'd like to put back online some other Decepticons," Megatron explained, watching carefully the reaction of his brother.
 "The conversation with Prime led me to think it was time to reinforce our troops."

 "Anyway, I plan to explain him that after two battles, our men are exhausted and that if we want to beat off the Salonians in case they attack us, we need new cannon fodder," Megatron retorted, emphasizing his reasoning with large gesture.
-"Prime is in a weak position; he won't be able to turn me down… because he needs us to protect the base."
+"Prime is in a weak position; he won't be able to reject my request… because he needs us to protect the base."

 He fell in silence, not leaving his optics of Galvatron.
-His brother was deep in his thoughts, rubbing nervously his chin.
+The purple warlord was deep in his thoughts, rubbing nervously his chin.

-"Actually… I was to leave to the repair bay for another reason, but I planned to take the opportunity to put some pressure on Prime."
+"Actually… I was to leave to the repair bay to put some pressure on Prime."
 His burning gaze fell on his brother's red optics.
 "I will ask to revive the gestalt formers in priority, because they are the fittest to battle the Super Tankers or even the Stalkers.
-Namely: the Constructicons and the Stunticons.
-The Coneheads will wait a little longer."
+Namely: the Constructicons and the Combaticons.
+The Coneheads and the Stunticons will wait a little longer."

 "I agree with you," Galvatron replied before chuckling madly.
-"Get Prime's approval and I will see that they become operational within 24 hours."
+"Get Prime's approval and I will see that they become operational within 24 joors."

-Megatron nodded, his facial expression soon matching Galvatron's Machiavellian smile.
+Megatron nodded, his facial expression soon matching Galvatron's smile.

 In Thundercracker's quarters